Cftok-Main/23-Numbers-Test-Standard-Distribution/README.md

-# 23-Numbers-Test-Standard-Distribution v0.1 (running process)
+# 23-Numbers-Test-Standard-Distribution

-Its v0.1 for several Tests.
 Use it at your own risk.
 No one can get your coins back if you make a mistake.

 A Worksheet for testing the Distribution of 23 Numbers between 1 and 2048.